rubyworks/smeagol/README.md

 ## STATUS

 [![Build Status](https://secure.travis-ci.org/rubyworks/smeagol.png)](http://travis-ci.org/rubyworks/smeagol)

-**Smeagol is up for adoption if anyone finds it useful and would like to take over it's development.
-Please get in touch either via email or posting an issue.**

 Currently Smeagol's core functionaily works, but it needs some love to clean up some rough spots.